Overview of Inheritance Laws in Massachusetts

 What Are the Key Elements of a Valid Will in Massachusetts?

-Making a valid will is important for planning your estate in Massachusetts.
-Here’s what you need to do:
+A will is important when planning your estate in Massachusetts.
+Here is what needs to be done:

-- Written Document: Your will must be written down.
-Verbal or digital will not count in Massachusetts.
+• Written Document: Your will has to be in writing.
+Digital will and verbal will do not count in Massachusetts.

-- Signature and Witness Requirements: Sign your will in front of two other people.
-These witnesses need to sign it too, proving you agreed to the will.
+• Signature and Witness Requirements: You must sign your will in the presence of two other people.
+These witnesses will also sign it, showing that you agreed to the will.

-- Legal Execution: State that you’re signing the will on your own.
-It’s a good idea to work with a lawyer to make sure everything is done right.
+• Legal Execution: Simply state that you will sign the will of your own free will.
+It is also a good idea to work with a lawyer to get this done.

 Knowing these steps helps keep your last will and testament safe during probate.
-You’ll feel better knowing your estate will be handled like you want.
+You’ll feel better knowing your estate will be handled as you want.

 How Does the State Handle Estate and Inheritance Taxes?